Wilma Smith (violinist): Melbourne Symphony Orchestra

 Wilma Smith became Concertmaster of the Melbourne Symphony Orchestra (MSO) in 2003.
 The MSO's Chief Conductor Sir Andrew Davis has stated that, of all the performances of Ralph Vaughan Williams's The Lark Ascending he has conducted, Wilma Smith's was "unquestionably the most beautiful".
 He describes her as "an exceptional musician with whom [he] felt an immediate rapport".

 In June 2013 she announced her retirement from the MSO from the end of the 2014 season.

 Musical partnerships and collaborations

-Smith has enjoyed a longstanding duo partnership with pianist Michael Houstoun, and since moving to Melbourne has formed the Munro/Smith/Berlin Trio with Ian Munro (piano) and David Berlin (cello) with whom she has performed regularly in New Zealand and Australia.
-In the last two years she has been a frequent guest with another Melbourne group, Ensemble Liaison, whose core is clarinet, cello and piano but who expand with other instruments to perform a widely varied and eclectic repertoire.
-The 2008 International Festival of the Arts in Wellington provided an opportunity for three concerts of chamber music collaboration with Steven Isserlis (cello), Melvyn Tan (piano), Houstoun (piano) and Carolyn Henbest (viola).
-The connection with Isserlis continued in 2009 with Smith's participation in his Open Chamber Music Seminar at Prussia Cove in Cornwall, England.
+Smith has enjoyed a longstanding duo and chamber music partnership with New Zealand pianist Michael Houstoun.
+She was founding First Violinist of the Lydian String Quartet in Boston (1980-1987) and the New Zealand String Quartet (1987-1993).
+She is currently Second Violinist of the Flinders Quartet and violinist/curator of Wilma & Friends while enjoying piano trio collaborations with Yasmin Rowe and Yelian He in Rock, Paper, Scissors and with Laurence Matheson and Matthias Balzat in the Argyle Trio.